 Westinghouse Nuclear Privacy Statement

-At Westinghouse, we are deeply committed to conducting our business with integrity, transparency, and in full compliance with applicable data protection laws and regulations worldwide.
-This includes, but is not limited to, adherence to the European Union General Data Protection Regulation (“GDPR”), the California Consumer Privacy Act (“CCPA”), the California Privacy Rights Act (“CPRA”), Japan’s Act on the Protection of Personal Information (“APPI”), Brazil’s General Data Protection Law (“LGPD”), and other relevant data privacy frameworks in jurisdictions where we operate.
+At Westinghouse, we are committed to conducting our business with integrity, transparency, and in compliance with applicable data protection laws and regulations worldwide.
+These may include, depending on the context and location of the individual, the EU General Data Protection Regulation (“GDPR”), the UK GDPR and Data Protection Act 2018, China’s Personal Information Protection Law (“PIPL”), the California Consumer Privacy Act as amended by the California Privacy Rights Act (“CCPA/CPRA”), Brazil’s General Data Protection Law (“LGPD”), Canada’s Personal Information Protection and Electronic Documents Act (“PIPEDA”), Japan’s Act on the Protection of Personal Information (“APPI”), the Personal Information Protection Act of the Republic of Korea (“PIPA”), and other applicable privacy and data protection laws in jurisdictions where we operate.

 When we refer to “Westinghouse” (“Westinghouse,” “we,” or “us”), we mean Westinghouse Electric Company LLC, Westinghouse UK Holdings Limited, and their respective wholly owned or controlled subsidiaries, affiliates, joint ventures, and organizational units that are owned, managed, or report to them and their senior leadership globally.